 Day 5 – Mountain session; we will combine mountain and medical skills to practically demonstrate how to care for a casualty for a more prolonged period in a hostile environment.
 Discuss snow shelters.

-The course handbook covers many other topics and we are happy add informal tutorials over coffee on the slopes as interest and time permits.
+The course handbook covers many other topics and we are happy to add informal tutorials over coffee on the slopes as interest and time permits.
 With a smaller, more intimate course group, the instructors are available throughout to discuss anything of interest on the chairlift, slopes, “classroom” or after hours in the pub.

-• On groomed red runs, you consistently ski parallel turns and can control your speed and line down the mountain
+• On groomed red runs, you consistently ski parallel turns and can control your speed and line down the mountain.

-• You can probably ski some black runs with a “I can get down anything” attitude but with less control and style
+• You can probably ski some black runs with a “I can get down anything” attitude but with less control and style.

-• You are ski fit and able to ski a full day in any weather, love skiing and are very motivated to improve
+• You are ski fit and able to ski a full day in any weather, love skiing and are very motivated to improve.

-Other experience & attitude!
+Other experience & health warning

 Group accommodation – obligatory

-• Pre-travel and kit advice
+• Pre-travel & kit advice

 • Co-ordination of shared accommodation by WMT